The Prefect System

 Prefects have various responsibilities, which essentially involve them in assisting in the smooth running of the school.
 School prefects are responsible at all times for the good conduct of all members of the student body, but especially at times when the School meets as a unit, for example, school Assembly, morning and afternoon breaks, supervising the distribution of drinks and biscuits.

 At lunchtime, prefects stand outside the dining hall checking that pupils are dressed correctly and greet the duty member of staff and any guests.
 The school prefects may be required to assist the Duty Master at any time and to undertake supervisory duties.
-They attend weekly meetings with The School Director or Head Teacher.
+They attend weekly meetings with The School Director or Principal.

 School Prefects also have the right to report any member of the Student body to their House Tutor.